-The Proposed Material Alterations are considered in this report with respect to the ecological sensitivities of each of the European sites identified.
-The sensitivities, and threats and pressures of the OIs and SCIs in relation to all potential sources for effects identified, and potential pathways for such effects identified above are then examined in Table 3.1 (Screening stage).
+All policies and objectives contained within the Draft Plan are considered in this report with respect to the ecological sensitivities of each of the European sites identified.
+The sensitivities, and threats and pressures of the QIs and SCIs in relation to all potential sources for effects identified, and potential pathways for such effects identified above are then examined in Table 3.1 (Screening stage).
+Where sources within the Draft Plan and pathways for potential significant effects are identified, the European sites concerned will proceed to Stage 2 AA, and these potential effects will be assessed in relation to the Conservation Objectives of each QI and SCI, and the appropriate corresponding mitigation will be (detailed in section 5) applied to each potential effect in Table 4.1.